 In connection with an amendment to the Credit Agreement on March 28, 1997, the Parent invested \$2,500,000 in GTC in exchange for 250,000 shares of GTC Preferred Stock (the "Preferred Stock").
 The Preferred Stock is redeemable and pays quarterly dividends of 8.5% per annum.
 The Company agreed to utilize \$500,000 of the proceeds of the Preferred Stock to partially repay the Term Note.
-The Preferred Stock is redeemable at the option of the holder upon repayment by the Company of all of its outstanding Credit Agreement indebtedness.
-The Preferred Stock is also convertible and each share may be exchanged for 8.1 shares of the Company's Common Stock.
+The Preferred Stock is redeemable at the option of the of its outstanding Credit Agreement indebtedness.
+The Preferred Stock is also convertible and each share may be exchanged for $8.1\ \mathrm{shares}$ of the Company's Common Stock.